J4ay/chrome-shortcuts/README.md

 1. Click the extension icon.
 2. Enter up to three website URLs.
 3. Click Save Shortcuts.
-4. Press one of the keyboard shortcuts to open the saved URL in a new tab.
+4. Press one of the keyboard shortcuts to open the saved URL.

 ## Default shortcuts